 Confidentiality - for public reviewers and public members of committees

-This document applies to members of the public acting as reviewers and committee members.
-If additional support or advice is needed, please contact the CCF Patient and Public Involvement team.
+This document applies to members of the public acting as reviewers and committee members for the named NIHR programmes in (2).
+If additional support or advice is needed, please contact our Patient and Public Involvement team.

 Freedom of Information Act